Branjosef/mvc-discussion-questions/README.md

-# MVC, Routes and params discussion questions
+# Discussion Questions: MVC, Routes and Params

 Take 30 minutes to discuss the following questions with your table group.